The answer to the meta is a mathematician with a ten-letter name

 Yes, the puzzle title is "Factorising Quadratics" not "Solving Quadratics" ;)

-sw3aterCS 🤓12:58 · over 1 year ago
+sw3aterCS 🤓12:58 · almost 2 years ago

 As someone who does mathematics, a guess for an algebraist appropriate as a meta answer came fairly quickly to me, but I had fun trying to backsolve how to get the meta answer.